AckerlyXu/heima/articles/cloud-services/cloud-services-role-enable-remote-desktop.md

 2. Click the **Remote** button at the bottom.

     ![Cloud services remote](./media/cloud-services-role-enable-remote-desktop/CloudServices_Remote.png)

+    > [!WARNING]
-    > [AZURE.WARNING] All role instances will be restarted when you first enable Remote Desktop and click OK (checkmark).
+    > All role instances will be restarted when you first enable Remote Desktop and click OK (checkmark).
 To prevent a reboot, the certificate used to encrypt the password must be installed on the role.
-To prevent a restart, [upload a certificate for the cloud service](/documentation/articles/cloud-services-configure-ssl-certificate/#step-3-upload-a-certificate) and then return to this dialog.
+To prevent a restart, [upload a certificate for the cloud service](./cloud-services-configure-ssl-certificate.md#step-3-upload-a-certificate) and then return to this dialog.

 3. In **Roles**, select the role you want to update or select **All** for all roles.

 4. Make any of the following changes:

     - To enable Remote Desktop, select the **Enable Remote Desktop** check box.
 To disable Remote Desktop, clear the check box.

     - Create an account to use in Remote Desktop connections to the role instances.

     - Update the password for the existing account.

     - Select an uploaded certificate to use for authentication (upload the certificate using **Upload** on the **Certificates** page) or create a new certificate.

     - Change the expiration date for the Remote Desktop configuration.

 5. When you finish your configuration updates, click **OK** (checkmark).

 ## Remote into role instances
 Once Remote Desktop is enabled on the roles you can remote into a role instance through various tools.